-When it was time for a son of some good friends to start kindergarten, I’m afraid he wasn’t really ready or too excited.
-Even though his parents had tried to do a good job, and we’d all worked at getting little Luke excited over his new adventure, to me he seemed somewhat indifferent over the big event.
+When it was time for a son of some good friends to start kindergarten, I’m afraid he didn’t really understand what all the excitement was about, and to me he seemed somewhat indifferent over the big event.
+Until that is, his parents awoke him on the second morning too…

 But yes, dear one, you have to go again and keep on going every day for many years.
 Even when you don’t want to.
 It’s called duty or responsibility, and we all have them, even little kids.